microsoft/vscode-docs/docs/editor/github.md

 ![Issue view with hover](images/github/issues-view.png)

-By default, when you start working on an issue, a branch will be created for you as shown in the Status bar.
+By default, when you start working on an issue (**Start Working on Issue** context menu item), a branch will be created for you, as shown in the Status bar in the image below.

 ![Work on Issue](images/github/working-on-issue.png)